The simplest minimal subtraction for massive scalar field theory: Brief review of tadpole cancellations

-Therefore, taking into account those minor modifications, we learn that Eqs.
-(5)-(7) are valid for Minkowski and Euclidean signature as well.
-Needless to say,we do not need to worry about the integrals including tadpole insertions of these primitively divergent vertex parts that were present in the first place but vanished using this technique.
-Henceforth we shall focus our attention only on the integrals corresponding to the remaining diagrams.
-Appendices A and B should be consulted at this point in order to associate each Feynman diagram with the corresponding momentum space integral.
-A short discussion of the $\epsilon$-expansion of the integrals involved in the vertex parts $\Gamma^{(2)}$ and $\Gamma^{(4)}$ will be given there.
+Afterward, we do not need to worry about the integrals including tadpole insertions of these primitively divergent vertex parts that were present in the first place but vanished using this technique.
+Appendices A and B should be consulted to associate each Feynman diagram with the corresponding momentum space integral.
+There will be a short discussion of the $\epsilon$-expansion of the integrals involved in the vertex parts $\Gamma^{(2)}$ and $\Gamma^{(4)}$.
 Note that the diagrams from $\Gamma^{(2,1)}$ differ from those from $\Gamma^{(4)}$ only by a global factor and can be easily reconstructed from our discussion in the Appendices; see Sec.
 IV.
-Whenever appropriate, we discuss the method adapted to Minkowski and Euclidean signatures.
-Next we turn our attention to dealing with the overlapping divergences of the two-point vertex part diagrams.